doc-ai/react-native-tensorio-tflite/README.md

 ### Android

-Add support for desugaring to your application's main *bundle.gradle* file:
+Add support for desugaring to your application's main *build.gradle* file:

 ```gradle
 android {